 Operations on the SQLite Database#

-Referring to rusqlite, we create a method to establish a database connection.
+Referring to the usage of rusqlite, we create a method to establish a database connection.

 fn connect() -> Result<()>{